A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: Background

 \begin{PRalg} Initialize the algorithm by choosing a $\lambda$-density $\psi_0$ and a sequence of weights $\{w_i: i \geq 1\} \subset (0,1)$.
 For $i=1,\ldots,n$, repeat the following steps. \begin{enumerate} \item Compute the mixture density:

 \item Update the mixing density estimate:

 \end{enumerate} Return $\psi_n$ and $f_n=f_{\psi_n}$ as the PR estimates of $\psi$ and $f_\psi$, respectively. \end{PRalg}

 Two key properties of the PR algorithm are speed and ease of implementation.
 Also, PR is able to produce an estimate of the mixing distribution which has a density with respect to the prescribed dominating measure $\lambda$.
-Compare this to the nonparametric maximum likelihood estimate which is almost surely discrete \citep{lindsay1995}.

 Large-sample convergence properties of the PR estimates are given in \citet{tmg}.
-In particular, under suitable regularity conditions, the PR estimate $f_n$ of the mixture density is consistent and, if the mixing distribution is identifiable, then the PR estimate $\psi_n$ of the mixing density is also consistent.
-Bounds on the PR rate of convergence, in the well- and misspecified model cases, are presented in \citet{mt-rate}.
+In particular, under suitable conditions, the PR estimate $f_n$ of the mixture density is consistent and, if the mixing distribution is identifiable, then the PR estimate $\psi_n$ of the mixing density is also consistent. \citet{mt-rate} provides bounds on the PR rate of convergence.

 To end this subsection, we discuss a few specific properties of the PR algorithm that are relevant to its implementation. \begin{itemize} \item The weights $\{w_i\}$ in the PR algorithm are required to satisfy $\sum_{i=1}^\infty w_i = \infty$ and $\sum_{i=1}^\infty w_i^2 < \infty$.
 Subject to these conditions, the practical performance of PR is not too sensitive to the particular choice.
 Here we take $w_i = (i+1)^{-1}$. \item The PR estimates depend on the order in which the data are processed.
 This dependence can be weakened by averaging the PR estimates over several (random) permutations of the data sequence.
 In our experience, averaging over 25 permutations is sufficient \citep{mt-test} and, given the speed of PR, this does not significantly increase the computational cost. \end{itemize}